-So you’ve decided that a solar panel installtion is right for your home.
+So you’ve decided that a solar panel installation is right for your home.
 Maybe you even got a free solar estimate from one of our expert solar partners.
 Now you need to know how to pay for your solar panels.
 We’re here to tell you why a solar loan is the best choice, and why all other solar panel financing options pale in comparison.

 Here’s a guide to the different methods of home solar panel financing, from most to least awesome: